googleinterns/Ripple/README.md

 * Community members to easily discover local businesses, discover real-time updates on safety measures being taken in response to COVID-19, and learn about the faces behind each business
 * Local businesses to share personal stories and relevant information about their work in the community while growing their customer base virtually.

-To get started, users can view all of the features without logging in.
-This including searching for and viewing local businesses as well as viewing posts from business owners.
+To get started, users can view all features without logging in.
+This includes searching for small business and accessing their details as well as viewing posts shared by business owners in the area.
 A user can sign up as a community member to add reviews to a business or as a business owner to add their business in our database, share posts on a public feed, and add business updates in our Manage Business page at anytime.

 ## Motivation
 * Small businesses have experienced significant financial strain due to COVID-19.